Keeping Rainy Days at Bay with Lawn Drains

 Dry Wells as Yard Runoff Control

-The standard inlet grate for a dry well is 4” diameter, but you can choose bigger grates for faster lawn drainage.
-Each drum can capture up to 48 gallons, but you can stack or connect dry wells to handle more lawn runoff.
+The standard inlet grate for a dry well is 4” diameter, but you can choose bigger grates for faster lawn drainage by connecting it to a low profile catch basin.
+Each drum can capture up to 48 gallons, but this drainage option has the ability to stack or connect to each other to handle more water runoff.
+Similar to catch basin drainage, the excess water that can’t leach into saturated soil can be directed offsite using pipes or French drains.

 French Drains as Lawn Drains